 Does this sound like a familiar case that you have encountered in your organization, as a peer or manager?
 Or even more self-introspectively; have you been this person anywhere you have worked?
 If you answered yes to this question, you’ve come to the right place.
 Let’s unpack this, shall we?

 Personal accountability is a key driver for increasing individual and organization success.
-It is the choices or resolves to act diligently on all your roles and to accept the responsibility for the outcomes of your actions.
+It is the deliberate choice to act diligently on all your roles and to accept the responsibility for the outcomes of your actions.
 How can you practice personal accountability at work, you ask?

 In conclusion; form a habit of self-evaluation at work, where you refrain from unjustifiably blaming external factors for things you are able to change yourself.
 Ultimately, these habits are also able to inform you of what next steps you should take in your career, and may just reveal that you need to shift in a different direction!